Daniel-Marciniak-developer/archon/README.md

-<<<<<<< HEAD
-# Archon - Code Analysis Platform
+# Archon

-This project consists of a FastAPI backend server and a React + TypeScript frontend application for analyzing GitHub repositories.
+Archon code analysis and refactoring system based on the recommended solutions.

 ## Stack